Dicee/latexEditor/README.md

 ## Known issues

-- the split pane resizes incorrectly when passing from the template view and the text editor view (or vice-versa)
+- the split pane resizes incorrectly when passing from the template view to the text editor view (or vice-versa)
 - DVI preview (using latex command) and pdf generation (using pdflatex command) are incompatible for the use of image resources with `\includegraphics`.
 One solution is to convert all the images to eps format so that it will work for the DVI preview and follow this example to make the pdf compilation work :

 ```latex